Skip to main content

 You are also able to assign team members access to particular subjects, regardless of their Group membership.
 This means that, even if they're not part of the Group linked to a subject, they'll be able to access it based on the permissions you set.

-Again, you'll be able to choose whether the member can read, edit or publish documents within a particular subject or hide it from them entirely by setting them as having 'No Access'.
+You can choose whether the member can read, edit, or publish documents within a particular subject or hide it from them entirely by setting them as having 'No Access.'

 Document Permissions